yonatan-cs/Roomies/RTL_IMPLEMENTATION.md

 ## Overview

-This application now has comprehensive RTL (Right-to-Left) support for Hebrew without using `I18nManager.forceRTL`, which prevents layout-breaking side effects.
+This application now has comprehensive RTL (Right-to-Left) support for Hebrew using component-based RTL awareness without `I18nManager.forceRTL`, which prevents layout-breaking side effects.

 ## What Was Implemented